 Right now a lot of my beliefs are in flux, and I am not sure how to reconcile them.
 I’m not even sure if it’s necessary.
 I mean, I have to live life even if nature-altering miracles aren’t a “real’ thing or if the Atonement is not magical, just the results of my own paradigm shift turned into action.
 I’m becoming more enamored of the scripture “by their fruits ye shall know them”.
 I can’t see the roots of the tree.
 They may be (are) gnarly or weak or whatever, but the fruit tastes good.
 Church history — the root — is gnarly and obscured and very hard to contextualize.
 But the fruit of the Church that resulted from it tastes good to me.
 Studies shows zero effect of prayer on the sick.
 I’ve never seen a “miracle” that broke a natural law.
 I don’t know if the dramatic stories in the Bible (earth stopped spinning, man swallowed by whale, people raised from the dead, God/HG impregnates girl, someone suffers for my sins) really happened.
 I don’t know that Mormonism is the only way to have an experience with God.
 But lived Mormonism moves my mind to higher thoughts and my hands to better behaviors, and it provides a place for me to reflect some of that light I glimpse at Church.

-So I keep going.
+So I keep going to church.
 I have questions about the roots and reality of the faith that I don’t expect to be answered, but I do love its fruit.
+I know there are bible prophecy online courses so maybe I will take those soon.